nfq-technologies/sylius-omnisend-plugin/docs/test_plan.md

 }
 ```

-- On product delete in amdin area, data should be send to Omnisend
+- On product delete in admin area, data should be send to Omnisend

 `DELETE	/v3/products/000F_office_grey_jeans`